cwilper/fixi/README.md

 # General Usage
     fixi [--version] [--help] <command> [<options>] [<args>]

-Most commands accept a path to a directory or file as an argument.
-If unspecified, the current directory (".") is assumed.

 ## Global Options:
     --version, -v:   Display the version and exit.
        --help, -h:   Show general or command-specific help